envmetagen/metabinkit/README.md

 The minimum required input for metabin is:

--i : a tab-separated file with three columns: qseqid, taxids, pident
+-i : a tab-separated file with two compulsory columns: qseqid, pident and EITHER one column, taxid, OR seven columns, K,P,C,O,F,G,S
         qseqid: id of the query sequence
+        pident: the percentage identity of the alignment
         taxids: NCBI taxid of the alignment subject sequence
-        pident: the percentage identity of the alignment -D : a path to a local copy of the NCBI taxonomy folder (installed by metabinkit by default)
+        K,P,C,O,F,G,S: kingdom, pylum, class, order, family, genus, species

+Using K,P,C,O,F,G,S does not require using NCBI taxonomy.

 Optional inputs include:

+-D : a path to a local copy of the NCBI taxonomy folder (installed by metabinkit by default), required if K,P,C,O,F,G,S  are not provided

 --SpeciesBL : a file with one taxid per line
-                This is used to essentially ignore particular species when performing the binning
+                This is used to remove particular species when performing the binning, requires -i to have taxids column Useful to exclude particular species that are present in alignment results, but are known not to occur in the DNA samples

+  --GenusBL : similar to SpeciesBL.
+Providing a genus-level taxid will disable all taxa within this genus
+                #what happens if species-level taxid provided here?
+  --FamilyBL : similar to SpeciesBL.
+Providing a genus-level taxid will disable all taxa within this family

 ##### Examples